kavia-common/video-upload-platform-6838-6847/video_upload_backend/README.md

 - Upload endpoint: `POST /upload`
 - Size limit: 500 MB
 - Files are streamed and validated server-side to avoid reading the entire file into memory
-- Files saved under `/upload` with unique, timestamped names
+- Files are saved under the configured upload directory with unique, timestamped names
 - Robust error handling with standardized JSON error responses

 ## Running locally